libraz/bpm-detector/README.md

   - 3-7x faster on high-performance systems (8+ cores)
   - Intelligent memory management
   - Process vs thread pool selection based on workload

+### Selective Analysis
+- **Flexible Analysis Options**: Analyze only what you need
+  - `--rhythm`: Analyze rhythm and time signature only
+  - `--chords`: Analyze chord progressions only
+  - `--structure`: Analyze musical structure only
+  - `--timbre`: Analyze timbre and instruments only
+  - `--melody`: Analyze melody and harmony only
+  - `--dynamics`: Analyze dynamics only
+  - Mix and match options for custom analysis pipelines
+- **Performance Benefits**: Faster analysis by skipping unnecessary computations
+  - Significantly reduced processing time for targeted analysis
+  - Lower memory usage
+  - Ideal for batch processing when only specific features are needed

 ## Quick Links